diogoaurelio/schedoscopeWiki/Starting-Schedoscope.md

 # Launching with Command Shell

-The Schedoscope web service can also be launched in such a way that it opens up a command shell on `stdout` in addition to exposing the HTTP API.
+The Schedoscope web service can also be launched in such a way that it opens up a command shell on the console in addition to exposing the HTTP API.
 This shell allows for the comfortable issuing of [scheduling commands](Command Reference) and features a command history.

 Opening the shell triggered by passing the `--shell` parameter.